alarm-redist/fifty-states/analyses/OK_cd_2020/doc_OK_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Oklahoma.
+We sample 5,000 districting plans for Oklahoma across 2 independent runs of the SMC algorithm.
 We use a pseudo county constraint which uses counties, except for Oklahoma County which uses municipalities.
 No special techniques were needed to produce the sample.